2021 Annual Report on Internal Complaint Handling

 - failure to fulfill commitments made.

-The right to complain does not apply to:
+The right to file a complaint does not apply to:

 The complaints procedure cannot be used if:

-Finally, a letter of settlement will be sent.
+Finally, a letter of disposition is issued.

 2. Complaints